R3Conclave/ccl-documentation/user-guide/docs/conclavepass-sample.md

 ### Functions

 The functions component consists of a typescript that provides methods that you can use to add, query, get, and remove entries within the user's database.
-This component requires access to the unencrypted database and therefore, to ensure privacy, runtime encryption is used by hosting the functions within Conclave Cloud in the Conclave Functions service.
+This component requires access to the unencrypted database, and therefore, to ensure privacy, runtime encryption is used by hosting the functions within Conclave Cloud in the Conclave Functions service.

 Conclave Functions are stateless and do not have access to any persistent storage.
 Therefore, external storage